swilliams11/edgemicro-decorator/README.md

 ```

 ## 14. Test Service
-If you copy the URL into your browser you should receive an error from the Microgateway stating that you are missing the authorization header.
+If you copy the URL into your browser you should receive an error from Edgemicro stating that you are missing the authorization header.

+Paste the link below in your browser.
 ```
 http://rest-service.bosh-lite.com/greeting
 ```